 It starts with a sniffle, then it moves to a cough.
 Maybe you get a sore throat or achy muscles, or spike a fever.
 Is it a cold?
 Perhaps the flu?
 Could it be COVID?

-It’s been more than two years since COVID-19 burst on the scene, adding yet another virus-causing illness that could be to blame for your feeling crummy.
+It’s been three years since COVID-19 burst on the scene, adding yet another virus-causing illness that could be to blame for your feeling crummy.
 After all, the common cold, the flu and COVID-19 share a similar list of symptoms.
 Further complicating the guessing game are the COVID-19 vaccines and boosters, which can fight off some of the disease’s most severe symptoms, making it even more difficult to identify the culprit behind a mild cough or scratchy throat.

 Join today and save 25% off the standard annual rate.
 Get instant access to discounts, programs, services, and the information you need to benefit every area of your life.